 With travel opening up again (despite the fear mongering behind the new COVID-19 variant, Omicron), Singaporeans are looking for ways to save a wee bit of cash.
 This is where the digital multi-currency accounts come in.

 Instarem’s amazing new Amaze card has launched this year, with a lucrative 1% cashback on top of your linked credit card.
-How does it compare to the rest of the offerings from BigPay, Revolut, Wise (formerly TransferWise), and the beleaguered YouTrip?
+How does it compare to the rest of the offerings from BigPay, Revolut, Wise (formerly TransferWise), and YouTrip?

 Let’s review and compare.